5 Communication Skills Everyone Needs

 I often get asked, “How do I say or communicate (my decision/desire/want)?”
 First, make sure you know what kind of communication skill is needed in your situation.
 Most communication can be distilled into the following 5 skills:

-4. Request Change: You can ask someone to change or become more aware of their behavior, as long as it’s not an attempt to control, shame, or demand change from the other person.
+Request Change: You can ask someone to change or become more aware of their behavior, as long as it’s not an attempt to control, shame, or demand change from the other person.
 For example, you can tell someone, “It would help me with meal preparation if you could let me know when you are running late.
 Is that something you are willing to do?”
-(Notice how different this is from complaining about their behavior.)
+(Notice how different this is from complaining about their behavior.
+Receive my free communication guidebook and learn how to ask for what you need in your relationships too!)

 5 Tips to Improve Communication in Your Relationships